 SPs are willing to represent an unending variety of patients to students, at any level of training, to practice and/or evaluate the ‘art and science of therapeutic communication, history taking, and physical examination.

 SPs provide a high frequency, low consequence experience where our students gain valuable experience they might have to spend years to acquire in other educational models.
 SPs provide “color” to other simulated experiences where they may play family members of other healthcare providers in an effort to continue to each student for experiential and examination purposes.

-We have pure communication courses like Basics of Medical Interviewing (BMI), Advanced Medical Interviewing (AMI) and Behavioral Medicine.
-In these courses students will learn how to connect to patients empathically and to perform structured medical interview.
-In small group learning activities, together with the teacher, standardized patients will play different roles and will respond to students questions based on a given scenario.
-The important role of the SP is also to give an individual feedback to each student based on the feelings elicited by the encounter and within a given frame.
+We have pure communication courses like Basics of Medical Interviewing (BMI), Advanced Medical Interviewing (AMI), and Behavioral Medicine.
+In these courses, students will learn how to connect to patients empathically and to perform structured medical interviews.
+In small group learning activities, together with the teacher, standardized patients will play different roles and will respond to students’ questions based on a given scenario.
+The important role of the SP is also to give individual feedback to each student based on the feelings elicited by the encounter and within a given frame.

 Finally, there are more complex courses where there is a mix of communication and physical examination called OSCE (Objective structure clinical examination) station.
-OSCE is an exam where student has to conduct interview and a focus examination on a patient about a given problem (it could be a head ache, back pain, sinusitis, neurological disorder, dizziness, fever etc.).
+OSCE is an exam where the student has to conduct an interview and focus the examination on a patient about a given problem (it could be a headache, back pain, sinusitis, neurological disorder, dizziness, fever, etc.).

-If you are interested to participate in Standardized Patient Program
+If you are interested to participate in the Standardized Patient Program

 What is expected from SP?